 // returning the id in case it may be needed.

-// Not really necessary for this particular implementation
+// Not necessary for this implementation

 return setTimeout(wrapper, this.interval);